amazon-archives/skill-sample-nodejs-calendar-reader/README.md

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/calendar-reader/calendar-reader-05-002._TTH_.png)

-5. In order to control who accesses your web service, we should validate the application id in requests made to your web service.
+5. In order to control who accesses your Lambda funcion, we should validate the application id in requests made to your function.
 Let’s go back to your Alexa skill in your Developer Portal for a moment.
 Copy in your Application ID from the ‘Skill Information’ section in your developer portal / skill:

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/calendar-reader/calendar-reader-05-004._TTH_.png)